yuri-rage/yuri-rage.github.io/_posts/2014-02-27-arduino-ide---kustomized.md

 You now have a CMake toolchain installed.
 It will use the avr utilities you installed a little while ago.
 The Arduino IDE includes its own avr utilities in /usr/share/arduino/hardware/tools/, so binaries produced from the command line may not be identical to those produced within the IDE.
 You could go to the trouble of creating symlinks in /usr/local/bin to all of the executable files in the IDE directory, but I don't think that's entirely necessary.

-To test CMake, let's create use the blink.ino example sketch as a single file in its own directory:
+To test CMake, let's put the blink.ino example sketch into its own directory:

     cd ~
     mkdir blink